Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Pros

-- Priced below the newer towers like 415 Colorado and Hanover
+• Priced below newer towers like 415 Colorado and Hanover

 Cons

-- Amenities don’t match the price point.
+• Amenities don’t match the rent.
 The pool is on the ground floor (no rooftop views), and the gym is basic compared to The Bowie next door.

 Overall Thoughts

-The Monarch is a strange building to evaluate.
+The Monarch is a hard one.
 It’s priced like a luxury high-rise ($2,650+ for a 1BR), sits next door to The Bowie, and has 29 floors of downtown views.
-On paper, it should be one of the best buildings in the district.
-In practice, the amenities don’t match the rent.
+On paper, it should be one of the best buildings down here.
+But the rooftop pool, the gym, the common areas — they’re a step behind what you’d expect at that rent.

 The balconies are the reason to tour this building.
 Nothing else downtown comes close to that outdoor space.
 Some of them are practically outdoor living rooms.
 If you work from home and want to sit outside with your laptop, or you entertain regularly, this is the building.
-But if rooftop pools, a real gym, and modern finishes matter more, The Bowie delivers all three at similar pricing.
-I’d tour both and decide what matters to you.
+But if a rooftop pool, a real gym, and modern finishes matter more?
+The Bowie delivers all three at similar pricing.
+I’d tour both.
 The Monarch wins on outdoor space.
 The Bowie wins on everything else.

 The Seaholm Core Mid-Rises